How Teaching Others To Fight Makes You A Better Fighter

 Some of the most influential and inspirational leaders in history have been teachers.
 Many people tend to think that teaching and fighting are mutually exclusive, but they’re not.
 Teaching is an essential part of fighting, and for any martial artist to succeed, he or she must be taught by a great teacher.

 Many people in the world who take up martial arts struggle with their personal abilities.
 There are millions of combat fighters in a variety of different countries and regions struggling with a variety of different issues, but in general, one thing is true for all: their personal abilities need to be improved and a great way of doing that is by taking up a combat style under the instruction of someone with the talent to transfer his knowledge by teaching, whether learned or be it natural.

 It’s one thing to have really good fighting skills.
 It’s another thing entirely to have the ability to show other people how to effectively use those fighting skills.
 If you have ever been to a martial arts class or a boxing gym, then you may notice that the most skilled fighters are not always the best teachers.

 People learn to fight for many reasons.
 It can be a family member, a peer, or a parent who taught them to fight.
 In the past, it was a normal practice for children to learn to fight from their parents, but now this is no longer the case.
-The thought of children learning to fight from parents is now frowned upon.
+The thought of children learning to fight from their parents is now frowned upon.